oyvindkinsey/easyXDM/README.md

 * have good documentation
 * be the best xdm-library in existence

-The library provides three layers of *abstraction* that simplifies development and usage.
+The library provides two layers of *abstraction* that simplifies development and usage.

 **easyXDM.Socket**
 gives access to a simple string based transport stack which can be used to send strings between two documents in different domains.